Harry J. Anslinger: Rise to prominence

-Anslinger gained notoriety early in his career.
+Anslinger gained attention early in his career.
 At the age of 23 (in 1915), while working as an investigator for the Pennsylvania Railroad, he performed a detailed investigation that found the $50,000 claim of a widower in a railroad accident to be fraudulent.
 He saved the company the payout and was promoted to captain of railroad police.

 From 1917 to 1928, Anslinger worked for various military and police organizations on stopping international drug trafficking.
 His duties took him all over the world, from Germany to Venezuela to Japan.
-He is widely credited with shaping not only America's domestic and international drug policies but influencing drug policies of other nations, particularly those that had not debated the issues internally.
+He is credited with shaping not only America's domestic and international drug policies but influencing drug policies of other nations, particularly those that had not debated the issues internally.

 By 1929, Anslinger returned from his international tour to absorb the duties of Levi G. Nutt as assistant commissioner for the Narcotics Division of the Bureau of Prohibition.
-At that time, corruption and scandal gripped prohibition and narcotics agencies, and Nutt was caught in the scandal surrounding the business relationship of his son to a gangster and bootlegger named Arnold Rothstein.
+At that time, corruption and scandal gripped prohibition and narcotics agencies, and Nutt was caught in the scandal surrounding the business relationship of his son to gangster and bootlegger Arnold Rothstein.
 The ensuing shake-ups and re-organizations set the stage for Anslinger, perceived as an honest and incorruptible figure, to advance not only in rank but in political stature.
 Anslinger also assumed all the duties of Nutt's role as Secretary of the Federal Narcotics Control Board, which was dissolved less than a year later in June 1930.

-In 1930, at age 38, Anslinger was appointed the founding commissioner of the Treasury's Federal Bureau of Narcotics.
-The illegal trade in alcohol (then still under Prohibition) and illicit drugs was targeted by the Treasury, not primarily as social evils that fell under other government purview, but as losses of untaxed revenue.
-Appointed by department Secretary Andrew W. Mellon, who was his wife's uncle, Anslinger was given a budget of $100,000 and wide scope.
+In 1930, at age 38, Anslinger was appointed as the founding commissioner of the Treasury's Federal Bureau of Narcotics.
+Appointed by department Secretary Andrew W. Mellon, Anslinger was given a budget of $100,000 and wide scope.